olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

         qml.RY(element, wires=idx)
 ```

-The last function in this section covering the quantum circuit initialization is the entangling layer.
+The last function in this section covering the quantum circuit initialization is the `entangling_layer`.
 This layer uses CNOT gates to entangle qubits together.
 But what's a CNOT gate?

 CNOT gates take the value from one qubit and use it to determine the value of another.
 The full name is "Controlled-NOT," meaning that if a control is registered as HIGH (1), then receiving qubit is set to LOW (0), hence the NOT.
 This connects the qubits, setting it so that by knowing the value of the control you know the value of the other later in time.